Basic bank accounts in Ireland

 Most things with a basic bank account are free, including:

-You may still be charged for replacing your card, bank drafts, government stamp duty on ATM withdrawals, international services, and missed payments.
+You may still get charged for replacing your card, bank drafts, government stamp duty on ATM withdrawals, international services, and missed payments.

 What are the disadvantages?